 There were attics and cellars, and pantries of course,

-With cold terracotta flags still covering the floors.
+With terracotta flags covering the floors.

 Old wooden sash windows became drizzled in mist.

-Damp seeped up the walls, turning wallpaper moist;
+Damp seeped up the walls turning wallpaper moist;

-Out of favour; in decay; ‘Old Money' no longer held sway.
+'Old Money’ no longer held sway;

-The houses were doomed as the occupants ‘downsized'.
+Houses became doomed as the occupants downsized.

 To developments they truthfully despised.

-Apartments; student flatlets and second rate hotels;
+Such as apartments, student flatlets and second rate hotels,

 Ethnic Church Mission Halls,

-Gone is the ‘Old Money’ - faded into the scenes,
+Gone is the ‘Old Money’ - faded into the scenes;

-Replaced by young couples with enthusiasm,
+And replaced by young couples with ambition,

 But lacking the means

-The past is the past - long since gone from view.
+The past is the past,

 © David Shoestring

-Notes: This is the first of two poems written ‘back-to-back' about Handsworth, where I grew up, and which having once been a village is now a suburb of Birmingham, England.
-Once upon a time Handsworth played a very important part in the world-wide Industrial Revolution, and Matthew Boulton’s ‘Soho Foundry' established in 1762 once being the largest factory in the world, and his association with steam power and the engineers James Watt and William Murdoch well documented.
+In the 18th century Handsworth played a very important part in establishing the world-wide Industrial Revolution, and at the time it was established in 1762, Matthew Boulton’s ‘Soho Foundry’ became the largest factory in the world, and his association with steam power and the engineers James Watt and William Murdoch well documented.

-At one time we lived in an old three storey Victorian house on the Hamstead Road, almost opposite to the 11th.Century St. Mary’s Church and which contains the tombs of many of Handsworth’s more illustrious inhabitants, including the trio of Boulton, Murdoch and Watt.
+In early married life we lived in an old three storey Victorian house on the Hamstead Road, which was the continuation of Hamstead Road en route to the deep coal mines of Hamstead village.
+Almost opposite the house was St. Mary’s Church, dating from the 11th Century and which contains the tombs of many of Handsworth’s more illustrious inhabitants, including the trio of Murdoch, Boulton and Watt.

-Prosperity continued throughout the Victorian age, and many wealthy Industrialist families built large houses for themselves and their Managers in the rapidly expanding suburbs, which included Handsworth Wood, and the Handsworth Wood Road, which was the continuation of Hamstead Road en route to the deep coal mines of Hamstead village.
+Prosperity continued throughout the Victorian age, and many wealthy Industrialist families built large houses for themselves and their Managers in the rapidly expanding suburbs, which included Handsworth Wood, and the Handsworth Wood Road.
+The large houses survived two world wars but began to deteriorate as they became difficult to maintain, and were adapted for other uses.